ElektraInitiative/libelektra/src/plugins/mozprefs/autoconfig/README.md

 ## Introduction ##

-This file explains how Firefox preferences can be manipulated at runtime using elektras intercept open and a custom autoconfig script.
+This file explains how Firefox preferences can be manipulated at runtime using Elektras intercept open and a custom autoconfig script.

 ## Basics ##

-`kdb configure-firefox -s` will configure everything needed in get started.
+`kdb configure-firefox -s` will configure everything needed to get started.

 ### Files ###